quisquous/cactbot/README.md

 ## Building

-You should already have [OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases) installed and working in ACT.
+You should already have [OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases) installed and working in [Advanced Combat Tracker](http://advancedcombattracker.com/).

 1. Follow the instructions in the `dummy.txt` file in [`CactbotOverlay/ThirdParty/OverlayPlugin`](CactbotOverlay/ThirdParty/OverlayPlugin).
 2. Follow the instructions in the `dummy.txt` file in [`CactbotOverlay/ThirdParty/ACT`](CactbotOverlay/ThirdParty/ACT).